nmksp/my-portfolio/README.md

-# my-portfolio
+# This is my portfolio

-This is my sample portfolio
+This is my sample portfolio.
+It uses AWS and ReactJS.